klam2k20/Weather/README.md

 This is a responsive Weather App created with ReactJS.
 The application utilizes the OpenWeather API to provide hourly and daily forcast for either a specified city or the user's current location.
 It supports both metric and imperial units.
-Unforunately, I will not host this project on GitHub Pages to prevent sharing my OpenWeather API key.
-I have instead included a gif demoing the project above.

 The application was designed to be responsive for various device sizes as seen below: <br> <br>
 <img src="imgs/Weather-sm.png" height=500> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;